Diarrhoea and Drugs

 speedy results.
 Such medicines are easily available and are thought to be the modern way

+to cure illness.
 Health professionals are taught during training that diarrhoea often has a bacterial

 cause, and that it is better to treat possible causes than to worry about antibiotic